 What is Stamina?

-Stamina means the ability, energy, and strength that you have in order to sustain prolonged physical or mental effort.
+Stamina means the ability, energy, and strength to sustain prolonged physical or mental effort.
 You can also think about it as endurance.
 It’s when you keep going even when you’re tired and want to stop.

 To use running coach Matt Fitzgerald’s terminology, stamina is saying that you want it bad and you’re willing to work for it.
 But this takes time to develop, and you’ll likely need to do more than just running in order to be successful in building stamina.

-Stamina is especially important for endurance sports like running because it’s not going to end anytime soon.
-You have to keep pushing hard through the end whether that’s a 5k or a full marathon.
+Stamina is especially important for endurance sports like running because of the duration of workouts and races.
+You have to keep pushing hard through the end, whether that’s a 5k or a full marathon.